Specialization Areas

 Thesis or Comprehensive Exam

-Students, with the approval of their advisor and the Graduate Affairs Committee, can elect to write a thesis or complete a week-long, seven day take-home written exam which may be completed more quickly if desired or take a four-hour, written master's comprehensive exam near the completion of the required coursework for the master's degree.
+Students, with the approval of their advisor and the Graduate Affairs Committee, can elect to write a thesis or complete a week-long, seven-day take-home written exam which may be completed more quickly if desired, or take a four-hour written master's comprehensive exam near the completion of the required coursework for the master's degree.
 The master's comprehensive exam is not a duplicate of previous course examinations, but seeks to examine students on their ability to synthesize, integrate, and apply research and theory.

 The master's comprehensive exam committee and the thesis committee are three-person faculty committees selected to reflect the pattern of coursework counted toward the master's degree.
 One of the three members of the committee must be the student's advisor.
 The examination or thesis is judged satisfactory or unsatisfactory, with two unsatisfactory votes necessary for a committee judgment of unsatisfactory.
 The thesis committee conducts an oral defense of the thesis.

-The report of the master's comprehensive examination or thesis defense is due in the Graduate College no later than two weeks after the examination and by the deadline date established by the Graduate College.
+The report of the master's comprehensive examination or thesis defense is due to the Graduate College no later than two weeks after the examination and by the deadline date established by the Graduate College.
 If the department so recommends, students who fail the examination or thesis defense may be eligible for a reexamination.
 The examination or thesis defense may be repeated only once.

 Applicants to graduate programs in communication studies must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.
 For information about applying to the Master of Arts program in communication studies, visit Prospective Graduate Students on the Department of Communication Studies website.

 Admission is for fall semester entry.
-Materials received from applicants by the application deadline of January 1 are considered for admission and financial support.
+Materials received from applicants by the application deadline of Jan.
+1 are considered for admission and financial support.

-M.A. communication studies graduates pursue Ph.D. academic work and alternate academic careers.
+MA communication studies graduates pursue PhD academic work and alternate academic careers.
 Some pursue careers in the private sector, at nonprofit organizations, and as instructional faculty at postsecondary institutions.

 The department is deeply engaged in university- and discipline-wide efforts to train students in both traditional and nontraditional career paths.